We invite you to read or listen to past sermons from the First Congregational Church of Southington.

 Did you receive your Star Gift this year?

-A Star Gift is a paper star with a special word on it, that guides us through our year.
-It may… If you would like to participate in this, please email the church office (or call us at 860-628-6958) and tell us if you’d like your word to be emailed back to you, or provide your address to have it sent via the postal service.
+A Star Gift is a paper star with a special word on it, that we recommend placing somewhere that you will see it every single day.
+We invite you to pray on it and see how God may be guiding you throughout the year.
+If you would like to participate in this, please email the church office (or call us at 860-628-6958) and tell us if you’d like your word to be emailed back to you, or provide your address to have it sent via the postal service.